cyco77/pptb-fast-record-counter/README.md

   - Eliminates prop drilling for logging across components

 - **dataverseService**: Handles all Dataverse API queries
-  - Queries entity definitions with metadata
+  - Queries solutions and entity definitions with metadata
+  - Filters entities by solution using solution components
   - Counts records for entities using EntitySetName
   - Maps raw API responses to typed models